greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-01-27-continuous-integration-with-rails-ember-cli-and-circleci.md

 I recommend checking out the [dotenv][dotenv] and [ember-cli-dotenv][ember-cli-dotenv] projects if your application requires the use of environment variables for configuration.
-You can easily set these up on the Circle CI through their web interface.
+You can easily set these up on the CircleCI through their web interface.

 ## Additional Steps

-If your build process requires any further configuration, check out the [Circle CI Documentation][circle-ci-docs].
-They also have a really helpful chatroom set up where you can get easily ask for additional help.
+If your build process requires any further configuration, check out the [CircleCI Documentation][circle-ci-docs].
+They also have a really helpful chatroom where you can get easily ask for additional help.

 [circle-ci-docs]: https://circleci.com/docs "Circle CI Documentation"
 [circle]: https://circleci.com/ "CircleCI"